Mechachleopteryx/An-embedded-pattern-matching-language-in-Haskell/README.md

 - The third and lower coroutine `rules` introduces rules in a list, each of which is separated by a comma "`,`".
-It tries to match each rule in its rules list with the passed character, and if a rule has a pattern that matches with the input up to the given character it runs the action of the rule and reports the result from the action to the upper `yyLex`.
+It tries to match each rule in its rules list with the passed character, and if a rule has a pattern matching with the input up to the given character it runs the action of the rule and reports the result from the action to the upper `yyLex`.
 As a coroutine, it reports each result to `yyLex` if and only if a rule is matched.
-The type of the result should match the argument type of `yacc` function in `yyLex`, though it may be implicitly inferred from the definitions of actions and `yacc` without having a specific type signature for it.
+The type of the result should match the argument type of `yacc` function in `yyLex`, though it may be implicitly inferred from the code of each action and `yacc` without having a specific type signature for it.

-- `rule` combines a quasi-quoted regular expression and a user-defined `action` function into a rule.
-Each pattern of rules is matched as characters are read from the input stream, and if a pattern successfully matches a string from the stream up to the current character, the corresponding action is called with the matched string by the pattern as an argument.
+- The `rule` specifies each rule as a pattern-action pair, and combines a quasi-quoted regular expression as a pattern and a user-defined `action` function into a rule.
+Each pattern is tried to match as an input character is given by the above coroutine, and if a pattern successfully matches a string from the input up to the current input character, the corresponding action is invoked with the matched string so far as an argument.
 (More details about the matching algorithm are explained [below](https://github.com/dzchoi/Real-time-Lex/blob/master/README.md#details-about-matching-rules).)
   Every `action` has type of `String -> m (ActionResult r a)`, where `ActionResult` type is defined as: